 We advise to install an ad-blocking application that can block “Zeus Virus Detected” alerts and other undesired pages.
 The ad blocker tool such as AdGuard is a program that basically removes advertising from the World Wide Web and blocks access to malicious sites.
 Moreover, security experts says that using ad-blocker software is necessary to stay safe when surfing the Internet.

 Update: May 10, 2017

-- When the download is done, launch the downloaded file.
-You will see the “Setup Wizard” window.
-Follow the prompts.
+Once the download is finished, run the downloaded file.
+You will see the “Setup Wizard” screen as shown below.

-- Once the installation is done, click “Skip” to close it and use the default settings, or press “Get Started” to see a quick tutorial which will assist you get to know AdGuard better.
+You can click “Skip” to close the installation program and use the default settings, or click “Get Started” button to see an quick tutorial which will help you get to know AdGuard better.

-- In most cases, the default settings are enough and you do not need to change anything.
-Each time, when you start your computer, AdGuard will start automatically and block pop-up ads, Windows Detected ZEUS Virus redirects, as well as other malicious or misleading web pages.
-For an overview of all the features of the program, or to change its settings you can simply double-click on the AdGuard icon, which is located on your Windows desktop.
+In most cases, the default settings are enough and you do not need to change anything.
+Each time, when you launch your computer, AdGuard will start automatically and stop popup advertisements, “Zeus Virus Detected” alerts, as well as other malicious or misleading pages.
+For an overview of all the features of the application, or to change its settings you can simply double-click on the AdGuard icon, that is located on your desktop.

-If you are still having problems while trying to get rid of Windows Detected ZEUS Virus pop-up ads from your PC, then ask for help in our Spyware/Malware removal forum.
+If you are still having problems while trying to remove “Zeus Virus Detected” pop up alerts from the Google Chrome, Firefox, Edge and Internet Explorer, then ask for help in our Spyware/Malware removal forum.